Kapelianovych/moru/packages/moru/README.md

 // </div>
 ```

-If you will pass `null` and `undefined` as element's children they will be converted to the empty strings and inserted as _Text_ nodes.
-All other _falsy_ values will be stringified (so 0 becomes '0', false -> 'false'):
+If you pass `null` and `undefined` as element's children, they will be converted to the empty strings and inserted as _Text_ nodes.
+All other _falsy_ values will be stringified (so 0 becomes '0', false -> 'false' and so on):

 ```jsx
 const child = null;